MeadowlarkDAW/fixed-resample/README.md

     Default::default(), // default configuration
 );

-// Simulate a realtime input/output stream.
+// Simulate a realtime input/output stream with independent clocks.

 let in_stream_interval =
     Duration::from_secs_f64(BLOCK_FRAMES as f64 / IN_SAMPLE_RATE as f64);